Stephen Gunzenhauser: Career

 Gunzenhauser was music director of the Brooklyn Center Chamber Orchestra (1970−1972), and was artistic director (1974−1982), then administrative director (1982−1987) of the Wilmington Music School.
 In 1978, he became music director of the Delaware Symphony Orchestra, and became principal conductor (1978−1981).
-He later served 40 years as the music director of the Lancaster Symphony Orchestra, Pennsylvania.
-He retired from it after the 2019−20 season.
+He later served 40 years as the music director of the Lancaster Symphony Orchestra, Pennsylvania, where he retired after the 2019-20 season.
+During Game 6 of the 1993 NLCS; he was conducting the seventh inning stretch at Veterans Stadium when a fan stole his baton.

 In 2005, Gunzenhauser started the Endless Mountain Music Festival.
 The festival has a 62-piece orchestra made up of an internationally diverse group of musicians.
 It is held every summer in cities and towns on the Pennsylvania and New York borders, including Canton, Blossburg, Mansfield, Troy, and Wellsboro, Pennsylvania; and Corning and Elmira, New York.
 Gunzenhauser first had the idea for the festival when he was visiting the region on a trip with his wife, and was impressed with the area’s natural beauty and the gaslit main street of Wellsboro.